Restricted Access Thesis

 This study of an after school program for ELLs focuses on how to improve elementary ELLs' self-esteem.
 The sample (N=14) was taken from a rural/suburban elementary school where ELLs represent an extremely small portion of the student population.
 Students from grades K-5th grade attended a weekly after school ESL club for 8 weeks.
 Methods used to collect data included using a revised Rosenburg Self-Esteem Scale, observations, attendance records, questionnaires, and videotapes.
 Anecdotal evidence indicates that implementing an academic, culturally sensitive after school program that includes parents can help increase ELLs global self-esteem.

 Gleason, Marilyn, "After school clubs and ELLs self-esteem" (2008).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 366.